message/iata/RS.md

 - nationals and residents of Serbia;
 - nationals of Slovenia;
 - nationals of Albania, Bosnia and Herzegovina, Bulgaria, Hungary, Montenegro and North Macedonia (Rep.) if arriving from their country of nationality;
+- residents of Albania, Bosnia and Herzegovina, Bulgaria, Hungary, Montenegro and North Macedonia (Rep.) if arriving from their country of residency.
+They are subject to a COVID-19 antigen or PCR test at most 48 hours after arrival;
 - passengers arriving from USA;
 - passengers younger than 12 years;
 - passengers between 12 years and 18 years.
 They must take an antigen or RT-PCR test within 48 hours after arrival;